• Home

 Finance Committee

-The SDPA Bylaws specify that the members of the Finance Committee shall be the Treasurer, Treasurer-Elect, President, President-Elect and two Members-at-Large appointed by the Board.
+The SDPA Bylaws specify that the members of the Finance Committee shall be the Treasurer, Treasurer-Elect, President, President-Elect and two additional members which need not be members of SDPA.
+The Treasurer shall serve as chair.
+In appointing the additional members of the Committee, the Board considers whether the individuals have knowledge and experience in financial decision-making to provide meaningful guidance to the Board.
 Members of the Finance Committee serve for one year.

 Governance Committee